The Use of Cryptocurrency for Money Laundering :

 Cryptocurrencies, known for their decentralization and privacy, have emerged as a revolutionary financial tool.
 However, these same attributes make them attractive for illicit activities, including money laundering (ML) and terrorist financing (TF).
 In 2024, approximately $14.3 billion was laundered through cryptocurrencies globally, marking a significant increase due to the rise of decentralized finance (DeFi) platforms and privacy coins.

-This article explores the mechanics of crypto-based money laundering, its global and regional impact, and the measures taken by regulatory bodies, including FATF recommendations and India’s regulatory response
+This article explores the mechanics of crypto-based money laundering, its global and regional impact, and the measures taken by regulatory bodies, including FATF recommendations and India’s regulatory response.

-Learn more about mixing services and DeFi exploitation: Chainalysis Crypto Crime Report 2024.
+Learn more about mixing services and DeFi exploitation: Chainalysis Crypto Crime Report 2024

 Impact of Cryptocurrency-Based Money Laundering